SudhAnshuRanjan149/Interview-2025/17_Kafka/00_Notes/kafka.md

 ---

-## 13. High Throughput and Low Latency
+### 13. How does Kafka achieve high throughput and low latency?

 ### Design Characteristics